edtrancs/Walking-Figure-Game/README.md

 # Game Project Overview

-A 2D side-scrolling platformer game built as the final project for the course Introduction to Programming I took within the full length Computer Science program at Goldsmiths
+A 2D side-scrolling platformer game built as the final project for the course Introduction to Programming I took within the full length Computer Science program at UoL

 ## 🎯 Project Goal